NachtaktiverHalbaffe/Autonomous-Ape/src/sopias4_framework/doc/source/installation.md

     sudo usermod -aG docker $USER
     newgrp docker
     ```
-3. Only Windows:
-   1. Make sure Docker (inluding WSL2) is running
+3. Only Windows: Make sure Docker (inluding WSL2) is running
-   2. Run XLaunch:
-      1. On the first step, select "Multiple Windows"
-      2. Leave everything as it is on the second step
-      3. Additional check "Disable access control" on the third step
-      4. When a Windows Firewall dialog shows up, grant access
 4. Open the workspace
-5. Download and install Visual Studio Code:
+5. Download and install Visual Studio Code
-6. In Visual Studio COde: Go to the extensions tab an
+6. In Visual Studio Code: Go to the extensions tab and install the extension Dev Containers and WSL(Windows only)
 7. Set the `ROS_DOMAIN_ID` inside `devcontainer.json` to the number of the Turtlebot you want to control e.g. set it to 2 if you want to use /turtle2.
 Use the devcontainer-file which sits in the folder which represents your GPU (note: Nvidia is untested, remember that often the iGPU of the processor is configured to be used in Linux)
 8. Optional: Replace `ros2` inside `devcontainer.json` with your preferred username under which the container runs
 9. Open Command Palette (either use `View->Command Palette...` or `Ctrl+Shift+P`), then search and/or run command `Dev Containers: (Re-)build and Reopen in Container`.
 Take the one which suits best for your platform